School of Education students complete comprehensive academic programs that consist of several key components:

 - Practical skills acquired through guided and supervised field experiences in local urban and suburban classroom placements.

 All undergraduate majors, with the exception of Deaf Studies, may lead to eligibility for Initial licensure in the Commonwealth of Massachusetts.
 The Commonwealth has reciprocity for its teacher licenses with all of the other states and the District of Columbia via the NASDTEC Interstate Agreement.
 The Interstate Agreement does not exempt applicants from testing and/or any other state-specific prerequisite requirements.
-School of Education students may also seek an additional licensure by completing requirements for two programs within SED (e.g., Elementary and Special Education), or two grade levels (e.g., Middle and High School Mathematics).
+School of Education students may also seek an additional licensure by completing requirements for two programs within Wheelock (e.g., Elementary and Special Education), or two grade levels (e.g., Middle and High School Mathematics).
 For additional licensure information please visit the Licensure Office, Room 113.

-SED/CAS Double Degree
+Wheelock/CAS Double Degree